freerange/site/soups/weeknotes/week-140.snip.markdown

 Maybe James might be up for writing about his experiences in the future, but in the meantime he has sent me a link to [Robert Chatley's thoughts](http://chatley.com/posts/09-21-2011/marick-clojure-tdd/) for your digestion.
 If you look closely you can see our main man down on the bottom of the page, with his trademark grin &mdash; Hi James!

 ### Frozen Rails
-Tom shuffled off to Helsinki to attend [Frozen Rails](https://frozenrails.eu/), and his top line editorial today was "Pretty cool.
+{l tom-ward,Tom} shuffled off to Helsinki to attend [Frozen Rails](https://frozenrails.eu/), and his top line editorial today was "Pretty cool.
 And wet".

 Seems like most of the ingredients for what the conference name suggests, but other than that I'm not had chance to delve into his experience more.
 So perhaps I'll persuade Tom to write his thoughts somewhere for us to share.